 The age of your credit file is important for your credit score.
 For this reason it is a good idea for younger borrowers to open a small credit card with their bank once they are ready to take on the responsibilities associated with debt.

-Who is Veda Advantage and what do they do?
+Who is Equifax and what do they do?

-Veda Advantage is a credit reporting agency that has a credit file for each Australian who has applied for credit.
+Equifax is a credit reporting agency that acquired Veda Advantage, who initially held the credit file for each Australian who has applied for credit.

 They provides businesses such as the banks and mortgage broking companies with a copy of your credit file in return for a fee.